StewLG/check_truenas_extended_play/README.md

 # Check TrueNAS - Extended Play
 This is a TrueNAS/FreeNAS Nagios check script.
-Checks for Alerts, Pool health, Replication errors, TrueNAS software updates, etc.
+Checks for Alerts, Pool health, Pool capacity, Replication errors, TrueNAS software updates, etc.

 This is an updated version of `check_truenas.py`, written by Goran Tornqvist, and originally found here: